AllenSWDB/allenswdb.github.io/databook/anatomy/microns-em/em-meshes.md

 Many meshes are not actually fully continuous due to small gaps in the segmentation.
 However, information collected during proofreading allows one to partially repair these gaps by adding in links where the segmentation was merged across a small gap.
-If you are just visualizaing a mesh, these gaps are not a problem, but if you want to do analysis on the mesh, you will want to heal these gaps.
+If you are just visualizing a mesh, these gaps are not a problem, but if you want to do analysis on the mesh, you will want to heal these gaps.
 Conveniently, there's a function to do this:

 ```{code-block} python